ahmadrezafrh/Traffic-Flow-Measurement-Deep-Learning/README.md

 This project is developed in 4 stages.
 I have used tensorflow framework and YOLOv4 for developing car detection applcation

 **Note: The uploaded codes are not modular yet and they are only for testing.**
+**Note: This project have been uploaded for interviewing with Prof. Liberatore.**

 ## Requirements
 on Ubuntu 20.04 :